-There are six processing modes available on your LPS.
+There are three processing modes available on your LPS.
 These are called pitch modes.
-A pitch is a term describing the number of pages that can be imaged on the printer photoreceptor belt.
+A pitch is a term describing the time it takes to image a page on the printer photoreceptor belt.
 A pitch mode is a phrase that describes how many pitches can occur during one complete photoreceptor revolution.
-For example, while processing in 7-pitch mode, seven images can be placed on the photoreceptor belt during one revolution of the belt.
+For example, while processing in 3-pitch mode, three images can be placed on the photoreceptor belt during one revolution of the belt.